-Thanksgiving for Two was a big deal during the pandemic, but long before that, cooks were preparing small Thanksgivings.
-Maybe you work on the holiday (as so many do), or family isn’t close by, or you’re in a country that doesn’t celebrate Thanksgiving at all.
+Thanksgiving for Two was a big deal during the pandemic, but long before that, cooks were preparing a small Thanksgiving meal.
+Maybe you work on the holiday (as so many do), or your family isn’t close by, or you’re in a country that doesn’t celebrate Thanksgiving at all.

 There are so many reasons why a table for two at Thanksgiving makes sense (and it might even be a table for one with ample leftovers).
 My passion (and my job) is to connect you to your favorite food memories or help you build new ones.
-And if a 20-pound turkey isn’t on the menu, perhaps a couple of Cornish hens could be.
+And if a 20-pound turkey or a bone-in roast turkey breast isn’t on the menu, perhaps a couple of Cornish hens could be.

 Table of Contents